-- TR-46.
-Employ intelligent transportation system technology and infrastructure to support the efficient movement of people and vehicles throughout the city. - TR-47.
-Classify city streets according to their function, so that needed mobility capacity may be preserved, and planned street improvements will be consistent with those functions. - TR-48.
-Provide sufficient arterial rights-of-way or obtain easements to provide space for street trees and landscaping, and to accommodate pedestrian and bicycle facilities, while considering the visual and functional continuity of the corridor.
+- TR-45.
+Employ intelligent transportation system technology and infrastructure to support the efficient movement of people and vehicles throughout the city. - TR-46.
+Classify city streets according to their function, so that needed mobility capacity may be preserved, and planned street improvements will be consistent with those functions. - TR-47.
+Provide sufficient arterial rights-of-way or obtain easements to provide space for street trees and landscaping, and to accommodate pedestrian and bicycle facilities, while considering the visual and functional continuity of the corridor. - TR-48.
+Design arterials and streets to fit the intended character of the areas through which they pass.

 - TR-49.
-Design arterials and streets to fit the intended character of the areas through which they pass. - TR-50.
-Maintain and enhance safety for all users of the street network. - TR-51.
-Ensure that maintenance of the existing transportation network facilities be given priority consideration. - TR-52.
-Maintain a collision reduction program to identify high collision locations, evaluate and prioritize potential safety improvements and implement recommended changes. - TR-53.
-Provide street lighting where needed and appropriate based on neighborhood context to improve visibility and safety while minimizing light/glare spillover. - TR-54.
-Minimize the number of driveways along arterials to improve the pedestrian and bicycle environment and to reduce the potential for collisions. - TR-55.
-Ensure that city street improvements do not create a bypass for regional traffic that would adversely affect residential neighborhoods. - TR-56.
-Assess arterial speed limits and address concerns related to safety through appropriate speed limits, countermeasures and other techniques. - TR-57.
-Allow for repurposing of travel lanes for other uses such as parking, transit or pedestrian and bicycle facilities where excess vehicular capacity exists at peak periods and/or to optimize person throughput along a corridor following a comprehensive technical analysis and exploration of other options. - TR-58.
-Strive to eliminate traffic deaths and serious injuries on Bellevue streets by 2030 in accordance with the Vision Zero Strategic Plan. - TR-59.
-Update Vision Zero Action Plans annually to systemically and holistically address safety challenges using the Safe System Approach. - TR-60.
+Maintain and enhance safety for all users of the street network. - TR-50.
+Ensure that maintenance of the existing transportation network facilities be given priority consideration. - TR-51.
+Maintain a collision reduction program to identify high collision locations, evaluate and prioritize potential safety improvements and implement recommended changes. - TR-52.
+Provide street lighting where needed and appropriate based on neighborhood context to improve visibility and safety while minimizing light/glare spillover. - TR-53.
+Minimize the number of driveways along arterials to improve the pedestrian and bicycle environment and to reduce the potential for collisions. - TR-54.
+Ensure that city street improvements do not create a bypass for regional traffic that would adversely affect residential neighborhoods. - TR-55.
+Assess arterial speed limits and address concerns related to safety through appropriate speed limits, countermeasures and other techniques. - TR-56.
+Allow for repurposing of travel lanes for other uses such as parking, transit or pedestrian and bicycle facilities where excess vehicular capacity exists at peak periods and/or to optimize person throughput along a corridor. - TR-57.
+Strive to eliminate traffic deaths and serious injuries on Bellevue streets by 2030 in accordance with the Vision Zero Strategic Plan. - TR-58.
+Update Vision Zero Action Plans annually to systemically and holistically address safety challenges using the Safe System Approach. - TR-59.
 Advance Vision Zero by implementing Safe Streets strategies that enable and encourage safe behaviors by design.